chazsconi/elixir_k8s_deploy/README.md

 Library for deploying Elixir web apps to Kubernetes.
 Used in combination with [`docker_build`](https://hex.pm/packages/docker_build) library.

 It will build a docker image of your app, push it and then deploy it to K8S by creating a K8S `Deployment`, `Service` and `Ingress` for your app.
-It will also request a *Letsencrypt* SSL cert for your app.
+It will also request a SSL cert for your app using [Cert manager](https://cert-manager.io).
+This typically is used to obtain *Letsencrypt* certificates but can be used with other providers.

 ## Prerequisites

-  * A K8S cluster
+  * A K8S cluster with K8S >= v1.19
-  * The K8S cluster installed and configured with [Cert manager](https://cert-manager.io) to issue *Letsencrypt* SSL certificates
+  * The K8S cluster installed with [Cert manager](https://cert-manager.io) and a `ClusterIssuer` or `Issuer` configured.
   * `kubectl` installed and configured to access your K8S server
   * A Docker registry available for your image.  *Gitlab* currently provides a limited free private registry.
-  * Pull secrets configured on your cluster to access the image on the Docker registry
+  * Pull secrets configured on in your cluster namespace to access the image on the Docker registry

 ## Installation